-This error indicates a loss of the connection between your Browser on your PC/Mac and the Twilio server.
-There are several causes and the most common cause is a poor or intermittent Internet connection for your PC/Mac.
+This error indicates a loss of the connection between your Browser on your PC/Mac and the Twilio server, and if you were on an active phone call it was disconnected.
+The error is detected and reported by software running in your PC/Mac.
+The most common cause is a poor or intermittent Internet connection for your PC/Mac.

 The 31003 error means you have a degraded Internet connection.
 This error is always associated with something in your local environment and cannot be caused on the Twilio or turboDial side.